|

 successful action, and also conditions the unconscious

 mind with the outcome you expect to achieve.
+Suppose, for example,

 your goal is to lose weight.
 You could use result